Polyhedral compactifications, I: Topologies on function spaces

 \section{Topologies on function spaces}

 In this section we review some material on topologies on function spaces and state Ascoli's theorem.

 Let $(X,d)$ be a metric space.
 Given $p\in X$ and $\eps\geq0$, we put

 We call $(X,d)$ \emph{proper} if every closed bounded set $K\subseteq X$ is compact.
 Proper metric spaces are always complete.
 We recall some basic facts about function spaces.
 Let $C(X)$ denote the commutative $\RR$-algebra of all real-valued continuous functions on $X$.
 There are several topologies on $C(X)$ and related $\RR$-algebras which we briefly review.
-We will be interested in the \emph{topology of compact convergence}, the \emph{topology of point-wise convergence} and the \emph{topology of uniform convergence on bounded sets}.
+We will be interested in the \emph{topology of uniform convergence on compact sets}, the \emph{topology of pointwise convergence} and the \emph{topology of uniform convergence on bounded sets}.
 There is a uniform way to construct these topologies which goes as follows, see \cite{Schaefer,Kelley}.